maheera421/Tip-Calculator/README.md

 # Tip-Calculator
-# How the Code Works
+# 💡How the Code Works

 This Python code is designed to calculate the fair split of a restaurant bill, including a tip, among a specified number of people.
 Here's a breakdown of how it works: